 Made me realize the beauty of LIFE!

-47-year-old Jillian Haslam has to such these questions every day.
-They question their identity and ask why she’s helping underprivileged in India, while she lives in the UK.
+People ask 47-year-old Jillian Haslam why she’s helping underprivileged in India, while she lives in the UK.
 She smiles each time and answers, “I’m a Kolkata girl, after all, my heart and soul reside in India.”

 Jillian Haslam shares her life not to reflect her struggles and how she overcame all of those to become a successful entrepreneur, instead, she reflects upon her life experiences to teach the world, the real meaning of compassion and care.